YunoHost/ynh-dev/README.md

 You'll be automatically logged in the VM through ssh.

-You probably wan't to run the postinstall now:
+You probably want to run the postinstall now:

     (sudo) yunohost tools postinstall -d ynh.local

 ## Inside the Virtual machine (VM)

+### Sharing folder between host and virtual machines

+A shared folder between host and virtal machines could ease your development.
 Once logged into your VM, go to `/vagrant` to enjoy folder sharing, and take advantages of the `ynh-dev` script.